ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-08-30-adversarial-splits.md

-In this blog post, I want to discuss **alternative ways to split our datasets to provide more realistic performance.** I will call all methods under this umbrella as **adversarial splits**.[^1] Lastly, note that some examples are geared towards NLP, as I'm familiar with this domain.
+In this blog post, I want to discuss **alternative ways to split our datasets to provide more realistic performance.** I will call all methods under this umbrella as **adversarial splits**.[^1] Lastly, note that some examples are geared towards NLP, as I'm more familiar with this domain.

 ## Splitting by maximizing divergence